pinglu85/maze/README.md

 # Maze Generator and Solver Visualization

-This is a web application built using vanilla JavaScript and is used to visualize maze algorithms and pathfinding algorithms.
+This is a web application built with vanilla JavaScript and is used to visualize maze algorithms and pathfinding algorithms.
 I built this application because I was fascinated by these algorithms and also wanted to improve my Front-End skills.
 You can access it here: https://pinglu85.github.io/maze/

 ## Maze Algorithms